M. J. Perera

-Mapatunage James "M. J." Perera was a Sri Lankan civil servant (3 February 1915 - 14 March 2002) with nine members in his family in Udumulla, Padukka.
+Mapatunage James "M. J." Perera (3 February 1915 - 14 March 2002) was a Sri Lankan civil servant with nine members in his family in Udumulla, Padukka.
 He created broadcasting history by being the first Ceylonese Director General of Radio Ceylon, the oldest radio station in South Asia, taking over the helm from John Lampson of the BBC.

 Perera witnessed the transformation of Radio Ceylon as King of the Airwaves in South Asia the radio station was the market leader and the number one radio station in the region during the 1950s and 1960s, with a loyal base of millions of listeners.
 Radio Ceylon enjoyed huge success under his leadership.

 Clifford Dodd, an Australian administrator, was appointed (via the Colombo Plan) as the first Director of the Commercial Service of Radio Ceylon and he contributed to the station's popularity across the Indian sub-continent.

 Perera was also appointed the first Chairman of the Sri Lanka Rupavahini Corporation, the island's television station and the country's first competent authority.

+Early life

 Perera was born on 3 February 1915 in Udumulla, Padukka, in a family of nine.
 He was educated from 1918 at Rajabisheka Vidyalaya (Primary education) – Padukka, from 1920 at Government Anglo-Vernacular Bilingual School in Padukka town, from 1928 at Nalanda College Colombo and at the University of Ceylon.
 He became an assistant Government Agent and went on to become the Permanent Secretary of the Education and Cultural Affairs Ministry and later as first Chairman of the Rupavahini (Television) Corporation, retiring from the Sri Lanka Administrative Service after 48 years public service.
 He had also been the founder Chairman of The Paddy Marketing Board from 1972 to 1977 during which time he changed grain buying and storage from Bushel-Volume system to Metric-Weight system.